ESP32 Web Server in Arduino IDE: Control LEDs

 Accessing ESP32 Web Server

-Now we will see how to open the web page which is stored in ESP32 board.
-To access the web server, paste the IP address which we noted in the last step in any web browser.
+In this section, we will see how to open the web page which is stored in ESP32.
+To access the web server, paste the IP address which we noted in the last step into any web browser of a device which is connected to the same network to which ESP32 is connected.
 You will find this web page in your browser.accessing ESP32 webserver

 After accessing a web page through a web browser, you can check the serial monitor where you will see the web page HTTP GET request from a client over HTTP protocol.
 You will see this message on the serial monitor.